nucleic/enaml/docs/source/cmd_ref/index.rst

 ---------

 A shortcut which will run an enaml file using the default QtApplication.
-This can be used to display most of the examples as follow (assuming you are at the root of the repo)::
+This can be used to display most of the examples as follows (assuming you are at the root of the repo)::

     $ enaml-run examples/widgets/window.enaml